Self-service client installation guide

 macOS {id=local-settings-macOS}

-Local settings of the Self-service client on macOS are configured using configuration profiles.
+Local settings of the self-service client on macOS are configured using configuration profiles.
 You can use any MDM solution of your choice to push the settings to your Macs.

-Download the configuration profile (com.softerra.adaxes.selfservice.plist) for Adaxes Self-service client.
-The plist file contains all the possible Self-service client settings and their default values.
+Download the configuration profile (com.softerra.adaxes.selfservice.plist) for Adaxes self-service client.
+The plist file contains all the possible self-service client settings and their default values.

 It is not recommended to push the entire configuration profile as is, because it will override ALL global settings.
 Instead, use the appropriate payload for your configuration needs and remove the settings you don't want to change from the plist file.